 Syria Crisis Appeal

-March 15 2014 marks the three year anniversary since the conflict in Syria began.
-Since then, more than 130,000 people have been killed, 2.4 million refugees have fled to neighbouring countries and another six million people have been displaced inside Syria.
+It's now more than three years since the conflict in Syria began.
+Since then, more than 150,000 people have been killed, 2.8 million refugees have fled to neighbouring countries and another 6.5 million people have been displaced inside Syria.

-The number of vulnerable people is increasing as the humanitarian crisis deepens.
+The number of vulnerable people continues to increase as the humanitarian crisis deepens.
 We are working through our partners in Lebanon and Iraq to respond to the growing Syrian refugee crisis.

 Thanks to your generosity, our Syria Crisis Appeal has to date raised more than £2 million and has enabled our partners to provide support to communities in desperate need.